 These days, Japanese cars are pretty much taken for granted; it's easy to forget that there was once a time when the very idea of Japanese cars on American roads would have induced derisive laughter.
-Of course, many of those same Japanese cars are now actually built here in the Big PX, and no one wonders about those Camrys or Accords anymore but what on earth was a Mazda 626?
+Of course, many of those same Japanese cars are now actually built here in the Big PX, and no one wonders about those Camrys or Accords anymore but what on earth is a Mazda 626?
 And did they really build them for more than twenty years?
 This page doesn't even begin to answer all the questions.

 Toyo Cork Kogyo Company, Limited, founded in Hiroshima in 1920 to manufacture products from, well, cork, got out of that business and into vehicle manufacture in the Thirties, starting with a three-wheeled truck, duly dropping "Cork" from the corporate name.
 Their first car, the Mazda R360 coupe, appeared in 1960, demonstrating from Day One the company's intention to push the technological envelope.
 The R360 was powered by an air-cooled 356cc V-twin, sitting over the rear wheels; suspension was independent at both ends, and steering was by rack and pinion.
 Why name a car after a Zoroastrian deity?
 Mostly, I'd guess it's because the last half of "Ahura Mazda", pushed across Japanese palates, sounded very much like "Matsuda", as in Jujiro Matsuda, the former head of the company, and his son Tenuji Matsuda, who took control after his father's death in 1952.